 To what extent are such allegations true?
 Do workers consciously or unconsciously misrepresent evidence, and selectively engage in systematic distortion?
 How often do they make deliberate efforts to mislead, deceive, or confuse their own supervisor or the court in order to promote their own personal or ideological objectives?
 How frequently are workers omitting or concealing material facts?
 Under the guise of vigilance, are there child protection workers whose adherence to rules and procedures is purposely excessive?

 Daniel Pollack, MSW, JD, is professor at Wurzweiler School of Social Work, Yeshiva University in New York City, and a frequent expert witness in child welfare cases.
-Click here to learn more about the author, or to read the endnotes click here
+Click here to read the endnotes click here

 Guest Contributor, Daniel Pollack